DylanCassini/CFD-Baseline-Cavity-Flow/README.md

 # CFD Baseline: Lid-Driven Cavity Flow

 A comprehensive comparison of traditional and modern Computational Fluid Dynamics (CFD) methods for solving the classic lid-driven cavity flow problem.
 This project is relatively simple and mainly focused on basic implementation of these methods.
-That's because it's just for my personal coding practive.
+That's because it's just for my personal coding practice.

 ## 🎯 Overview